Ugbokhare: Festivals

-Traditional Dance
+Traditional dance

 The people of ugbokhare are known for igbabornelimi, asono and Igieleghe. the igbabonelimi is in the form of masquerade and is mainly danced by the uwelen edomaes and is mainly done by males while the asono and Igieleghe are done by both.

-Traditional food
+Food

-The people of Ugbokhare like all other Esanland eat traditional African foods made from Root Tubers like Cassava, Yam, and Cocoyam.
+The people of Ugbokhare, like all other Esanland eat traditional African foods made from Root Tubers like Cassava, Yam, and Cocoyam.
 They have their traditional Staple made from cereals like Maize or Corn, which they refer to as Okwo-Oka (Corn Meal).
 Other dishes includes food like Rice eaten with Stew, Beans, Egusi, Ogbono, Pounded yam, masa (corn cake), aha (matched roasted yam), esiuro, etc.